WikipediaLibrary/TWLight/docs/admin.md

   not work properly for Users without Editors.
 * Save the new user.
 This will allow you to edit additional properties.
 * Click the superuser status checkbox and save.

+#### If you want to promote an existing, OAuth-created account to superuser status
+* Log in at `/admin`.
+* Click on the username.
+* Give them a password (there is a tiny 'this form' link in the password section).
+* Set the `Staff status` checkbox to true (this allows them to log into the admin site; setting superuser status will _not_ allow that).
+* Set the `Superuser status` checkbox to true.
+* Save the user.

 ### Making someone a coordinator
 When people create accounts via OAuth, they have Editor status by default.
 To promote them to Coordinator: